Quick Answer

 Visa-Free Global Access

-Travel freely to more than 145 countries and territories worldwide, including the United Kingdom, the Schengen Area, Singapore, Hong Kong, and China.
+Travel freely to 147 countries (Henley Passport Index 2026) and territories worldwide, including the United Kingdom, the Schengen Area, Singapore, Hong Kong, and China.

 Family Inclusion